 We implemented B-trees from the literature for fixed size keys.
 We placed versions of each data structure into a memory-mapped file, taking care that the data structure was significantly larger than main memory.
 For static B-trees we employed a breadth-first layout: The root block appears first in the file, followed by the children of the root, followed by the first child's children, and so forth.
 For static CO B-trees, we used a van Emde Boas layout [29].
-The static trees were packed 100% full with data, and since the trees are static, we did not even allocate space for pointers to the children.
+The

-ditive |Q| term, which appears because the keys are stored in no particular order to speed up insertions.
+&lt;sup>1The complexity of range queries, as reported in [19], has an additive |Q| term, which appears because the keys are stored in no particular order to speed up insertions.
 This data layout means that actually obtaining the various strings may require one extra block transfer per key.
 Using now-standard techniques, the bound can be improved to the bound we show here.